Taylor Woodrow: Early years

 Frank Taylor was working in the family fruit wholesaling business in Blackpool when, in 1921, at the age of 16, he persuaded his father that he could build a house for them to live in.
-With some capital from his father and a loan from the bank, Frank Taylor built a pair of semi-detached houses, selling one at a good profit.
-It was only after financing Taylor's growing housebuilding work for another two years that the bank manager realised that his client was under the legal age for conveying land and uncle Jack Woodrow was brought into the business, creating the Taylor Woodrow name.
+Using some capital provided by his father and supplemented by a bank loan, Frank Taylor built a pair of semi-detached houses, one of which he promptly sold at a good profit.
+It was only after financing Taylor's growing housebuilding work for another two years that the bank manager realised that his client was under the legal age for conveying land and his uncle, Jack Woodrow, was brought into the business, creating the Taylor Woodrow name.

-In 1930, Frank Taylor moved down from Blackpool to London where Taylor Woodrow rapidly expanded the scale of its private housebuilding – by the mid-1930s it was building at a rate of 1,200-1,500 houses a year.
+During 1930, Frank Taylor moved down from Blackpool to London where Taylor Woodrow rapidly expanded the scale of its private housebuilding – by the mid-1930s, it was building at a rate of 1,200-1,500 houses per year.
 The company built over 1,000 houses at Grange Park in Hayes and set up its headquarters on Adrienne Avenue in Southall.
+It also diversified into more general construction around this time.

 In 1935, the various housebuilding companies were amalgamated and floated on the London Stock Exchange as Taylor Woodrow Estates.
-In 1937, Taylor Woodrow Construction was formed and, after a modest start, the company was soon engaged in defence work.
-With the outbreak of war in 1939, all private housing development stopped.
-For six years Taylor Woodrow built military camps, airfields and factories culminating in work on the Mulberry harbour units.
+Two years later, Taylor Woodrow Construction was formed and, after a modest start, the company was soon heavily engaged in defence work.
+Following the outbreak of the Second World War during 1939, all private housing development stopped.
+For six years, Taylor Woodrow built numerous military camps, airfields and factories; one of the more extensive single projects the firm was involved in was the construction of the Mulberry harbour units.